 While platforms may vet their investments, you’ll have to do the same, and that means you’ll need the skills to analyze the opportunity.
 The investments are often relatively illiquid, with only limited chances for redemption until a given project is completed.
-And unlike investments in a REIT or even your own rent property, once a deal is completed and your investment is returned, you may have to find another deal to keep your portfolio growing.
+And unlike investments in a REIT or even your own rental property, once a deal is completed and your investment is returned, you may have to find another deal to keep your portfolio growing.

-How you make money: Capital appreciation, dividend or interest payments
+Capital appreciation, dividend or interest payments.

 Does investing in real estate make sense for you?
 You’ll need to ask yourself what kind of investor you’re willing to be.
 You can make a lot of money in each kind of real estate investment, so it’s more a question of your financial position and your willingness to do what’s necessary.
 The type of investment should match your temperament and skills, if at all possible.